crsl4/phylogenetics-class/lecture-notes/lecture8-2.md

 1. Determine the amount of character change required to explain the data by a given tree
 2. Search over all possible tree topologies

-- We need to be able to calculate the length of a proposed tree which is defined as the amount of character change implied by a most parsimonious reconstruction of internal nodes
-- Just as in MSA, we need to have costs for substitutions (equal costs or unequal costs)
+We need to be able to calculate the length (parsimony score) of a proposed tree which is defined as the amount of character change implied by a most parsimonious reconstruction of internal nodes.
+Just as in MSA, we need to have costs for substitutions (equal costs or unequal costs).

 **Example:** Evaluate the length of the `((W,Y),(X,Z));` tree given the site:
 ```